pebreo/flutter-notes/tutorials/firebase_example/firebase_example.md

 to set to zero if necessary.
 To put the increment logic in callback for `runTransaction` method.

-The other variable that we need handle is the `_messageRef` variable which will hold the message that will be displayed.
-The message string
+The other variable that we need handle is the `_messageRef` database variable which we'll use to record the message that will be displayed.
+The message string will look something like: 'hello world 1'.
+All the logic to recording the message also inside the `_increment` method.
-is:

-In short, the steps are:
-1.
-2.
-3.
+You'll notice that we record to the database in two different ways.
+For `_counter` we use the method `runTransaction`, but for the message we use `_messageRef.push().ref()` and we pass in a Map type e.g. tk.

 ## DB transactions for the counter